Andrej93/ShakespeareanPokemon/README.md

 * [Structure](#structure)

 ## General info
-The project is single page application that
+The project is single page application that gives the ability to search by pokemon name and to retrieve it's Shakespearean description..
+If the Shakespearean translation is not returned by the engine the application is showing the original Pokemon description to the user.

 ## Technologies
 Project is created with: